awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-custom-templates.md

 If you encounter errors, ensure that your originating server is sending the correct MIME type and encoding headers with the assets\.

-For example, the MIME and encoding types for remote scripts is `application/javascript;CHARSET=UTF-8`\.
+For example, the MIME and encoding type for remote scripts is `application/javascript;CHARSET=UTF-8`\.

 The MIME and encoding type for remote stylesheets is `text/css;CHARSET=UTF-8`\.